ramyadhadidi/paper_summeries/Compilers/notes_midterm.md

 - Have exactly one reaching definition, and that definition comes from an invariant statement

 #### Loop Invariant Code Motion
-If an expression is not redefined inside a loop we can move it outside the loop to reduce the number of recomputations.
+If an expression is not redefined inside a loop we can move it outside the loop to reduce the number of re-computations.
 However, we should take care of cases when loop is not executed.
 Then:
  - the moved instruction will get executed and might throw and exception
  - if loop exits early, the optimized program may take longer